Sextortion - What to Do (and What Not to Do)

 If it was as easy as hiring a "hacker" to change things around every time something goes wrong in life, then the world would be upside down because no one would be able to do any kind of online banking in confidence.
 Think about it!

 I recently spoke to a client that hired a supposed dark web hacker, in which case the "hacker" demanded that the client pay a substantial "tip" for the service.
 The client refused.
-Now the "hacker" is claiming to expose him, plus the original sex extortion scammers are saying the same.
+Now the "hacker" is threatening to expose him, plus the original blackmailers!

 In this case, the client went from one scam to the next.
 You've been warned!